cacmis/AzureFunction-MyFunctionApp/Readme.md

 ### Summary

 You’ve now created a basic Azure Function in C# that processes HTTP requests, logs data, and returns a response.
 You can expand on this by adding more functionality, such as additional triggers, integration with other Azure services, or more complex processing logic.
-Let me know if you need help with any specific part of this process!